dhruvil-lathiya/demo-k8s-deployment/README.md

 | `v2.0`     | `lathiya97/demo-k8s-api:2.0`      | Rolling update        |
 | —          | `lathiya97/demo-k8s-api:bad`       | Simulated failure     |

-The CI pipeline also tags every image with the Git commit SHA for exact commit traceability.
-The `latest` tag is only applied on version tag pushes — production deployments always reference explicit version tags.
+The CI pipeline also adds a Git commit SHA tag to every image.
+This helps to know the exact commit used for that image.
+The latest tag is used only when a version tag is pushed.
+For production deployment, we always use a proper version tag, not the latest tag.

 ## Deployment Workflow